Minimum 2:1 or equivalent in physics, astronomy, mathematics or another relevant discipline.

 Months of entry

-Cosmology and extragalactic astronomy at the OU focuses on the star-forming galaxies, active galaxies and strong gravitational lensing, addressing fundamental questions about the evolution of galaxies and their dark matter haloes.
+Cosmology and extragalactic astronomy at the OU focuses on the star-forming galaxies, active galaxies and strong gravitational lensing, addressing fundamental questions about the evolution of galaxies and their dark matter haloes and AGN jets.
 We have a strong record of promoting the visibility of graduate students in major international consortia.
 We have leadership roles in many major international legacy surveys on ground-based and space-based observatories, including Herschel, JCMT, eMerlin, AKARI and other telescopes, as well as being members of the LOFAR-UK consortium, members of the UK Large Synoptic Survey Telescope consortium, user-shareholders in the 11-metre Southern African Large Telescope, and co-Is on Planck and the future ESA Euclid and JAXA/ESA SPICA missions.
-We also lead the sample design for the MANGA survey of nearby galaxies with the Sloan Digital Sky Survey IV.
-The research group is part of the Astronomy Discipline in the School of Physical Sciences; astronomy is one of four discipline areas in the department, supported by the faculty laboratory and computing infrastructure.
+We are involved in planning for next-generation instruments and observatories.
+The research group is part of the Astronomy Discipline at the OU; astronomy is one of four discipline areas in the department, supported by the faculty laboratory and computing infrastructure.

 Qualification and course duration